physera/onelogin-aws-cli/README.md

   the OneLogin api.
   See [Working with API Credentials](https://developers.onelogin.com/api-docs/1/getting-started/working-with-api-credentials) for more details.
+- `duration_seconds` - Length of the IAM STS session in seconds.
+  This cannot exceed the duration specified for the given role in AWS.
 - `aws_app_id` - ID of the AWS App instance in your OneLogin account.
   This ID can be found by logging in to your OneLogin web dashboard and navigating to `Administration` -> `APPS` -> `<Your app instance>`,